larrybotha/everything/software-development/languages/rust/Dynamically sized types.md

 	- pointers to slices store the number of elements in the slice
 	- pointers to trait objects store a reference to a vtable
 - denoted by the `?Sized` trait bound in generic functions
-- `Self! ?Sized` is the default in trait definitions
+- `Self: ?Sized` is the default in trait definitions
 - structs may contain a DST as the last field, which makes the struct a DST itself

 ## links and resources